“Black Hole Sun” Lyrics Meaning (Soundgarden)

 Black hole sun, black hole sun

-This repeated refrain adds urgency to the cry for salvation, reinforcing the idea that the speaker feels trapped in a dark, desolate state.
+This repeated refrain adds urgency to the cry for salvation, reinforcing the idea that he feels trapped in a dark, desolate state.

-The repetition of the word “come” intensifies the feeling of desperation, as if the speaker is waiting for an outside force, symbolized by the “black hole sun,” to deliver them from their misery.
+The repetition of the word “come” intensifies the feeling of desperation, as if he is waiting for an outside force, symbolized by the “black hole sun,” to deliver him from his misery.

 Verse 3: Fear, Drowning, and Disappearance